artwang31/artwang31/README.md

 Thank you for visiting my GitHub page!
 My interests revolve around employing data mining, analytics, and applied machine learning to measure and predict outcomes.

-Please feel free to connect with me and let's collaborate on some projects!
+Please feel free to connect with me and let's collaborate on some projects.

-contact me: artemaswang@gmail.com
+contact me!: artemaswang@gmail.com